In the guide

 Ingestion of meat or other tissues from animals infected with rabies has never been confirmed as a source of human infection.Back to top

 What can be done to reduce the risks?

 The island status of the UK means that it is unlikely that rabies will be introduced through wildlife.
 In addition there are very strict legal controls in place that regulate the entry of animals into the UK.
 Pet dogs, cats and ferrets entering the UK are subject to rules relating to the movement of pets, of which more detail can be found on the GOV.UK and Scottish Government websites.

-Whilst rabies in humans in the UK is not prevalent, this can also be controlled by ensuring adequate animal vaccination and movement controls, educating those at risk, and enhancing access of those bitten to appropriate medical care.
+Whilst rabies in humans in the UK is not prevalent, this can also be controlled by ensuring adequate animal vaccination and movement controls, educating those at risk, and enhancing access to appropriate medical care for those bitten.

 It is in everybody's interest to adhere to current controls regulating the entry of animals into the UK.

 More information on rabies prevention in humans can be found on the NHS website.Back to top

 The Rabies (Importation of Dogs, Cats and Other Mammals) Order 1974 prohibits entry of rabies-susceptible animals into Great Britain unless issued with an import licence by APHA.

 The Department for Environment, Food and Rural Affairs (Defra) has produced guidance on these controls for rabies-susceptible animals, which is available on the GOV.UK website.

 The Non-Commercial Movement of Pet Animals Order 2011 allows that pet dogs, cats and ferrets are not subject to the requirements of the Rabies (Importation of Dogs, Cats and Other Mammals) Order 1974, providing that certain rules are adhered to; for more information see the above link for movement of pets.